arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 In the documentation linked above, you can find every constant and method in the `Math` class, and descriptions of what those constants and methods do.
 Documentation like this is available for all built-in packages in the [Java 8 API](https://docs.oracle.com/javase/8/docs/api/).

-As a programmer, one of your most valuable skills is reading and interpreting documentation (and StackOverflow posts) in order to learn how to use tools and how to debug programs using those tools.
+As a programmer, one of your most valuable skills is finding, reading and interpreting documentation (and StackOverflow posts) in order to learn how to use tools and how to debug programs using those tools.

 Members of a class can be accessed with the **access operator** (a dot following the class name).
 Member accesses are made in the form `<ClassIdentifier>.<memberIdentifier>`.
 For instance, the `PI` constant is a member of the `Math` class, so its value can be accessed with `Math.PI`.
 Similarly, the `pow` function is a member of the `Math` class, so it can be accessed with `Math.pow`. `Math.pow` is a function which takes two inputs and raises the first to the power of the second.
 For instance, `Math.pow(2, 3)` returns the result of raising `2` to the power `3`.
 We will discuss functions calls in a future lab, but for now note that when a function takes inputs, those inputs are given in a comma-separated list, in parenthesis, after the function itself.